 Finissage was edited from and after a residency of the collective Physical Culture at De Tetterode, Amsterdam and functions as the third and last event.
 Its first part compiles excerpts of found and written texts.
 The image part documents the wall-to-wall carpet presented during the first event (1.
 The opening, 17th Dec 2015) and a re-enactment of the series of exercises performed during the second event (2.
 The reception, 31st Dec 2015).

 Author: Gianmaria Andreetta Language: English Size: 13 x 18 cm, 80 pages Printing: Riso and offset, with laser inserts Cover: Silkscreen Binding: Perfect bound Edition: 80 Year: 2016 Price: Out of stock

 Naïve Gossip Theory is an essay by Gianmaria Andreetta as part of the Critical Studies program, Sandberg Instituut.

 Espace Ness is a graphic design studio founded by Émilie Ferrat, Julie Héneault and Sophie Rentien Lando.
-We host book launches, exhibitions and riso workshops.
+We host book launches and exhibitions.
 Ness books is our publishing platform.